wrtnlabs/os/README.md

 4. Add appropriate label:
    - `Bug`: For technical issues and malfunctions
    - `Request For Change UI`: For UI-related changes and improvements
+5. Add Project
+   If this error is about current sprint, you can assgin current sprint
+   of course, you should add proejct `Ecosystem 2.0`

 ### Bug Resolution Process

 1. Create an initial issue in this main repository